kanshichao/X-Microscopy/README.md

 ## Instructions
 1. The training and test processes are based on python-2.7, TensorFlow1.13.1, CUDA10.0, cudnn7.
 2. Clone the code to your system.
-* The folder of UR-Net-8 is the proposed sparse SRM reconstruction model.
+* The folder of UR-Net-8 contains the sparse SRM reconstruction code.
-* The folder of X-Net is the proposed perfect SRM reconstruction model.
+* The folder of X-Net contains the perfect SRM reconstruction code.
 3. Copy your training samples into the folder of ./datasets/train/ and corresponding ground truth samples into the folder of ./datasets/train_gt/.
 4. Copy your validation samples into the folder of ./datasets/val/ and corresponding ground truth samples into the folder of ./datasets/val_gt/.
 5. The parameter of --phase is to alternative the state of training or test, set as train for training and set as test for test.